 There’s lots that can be done to help with both of the physical and emotional issues.
-For advice on why you might be finding sex painful and how you can take action to resolve physical issues, this video with Consultant Gynaecologist Anne Henderson is helpful.
-You might also be interested in GP Shilpa McQuillan’s overview article here.
+For advice on why you might be finding sex painful and how you can take action to resolve physical issues and help keep sex enjoyable.
+Here is advice on coping with vaginal pain in menopause.

 Reframe: great sex isn’t all about penetration